 This means 11 million undocumented people living in the United States are targets.
 Vice-President Elect, J.D.
 Vance suggested starting with 1 million deportations a year.
 This would amount to an annual cost of $88 billion.
 What we do know so far is that Trump has confirmed his plans to use the military to assist in mass deportations.
 We also know that the Texas Land Commissioner has offered 1,400 acres to be used as a “deportation hub.”

 From superintendents and early childhood centers who may have to cope with stranded children whose parents were detained during school hours, to employers, devastated by the loss of their workforce, the lack of nuance in Trump’s mass deportation priorities should worry us all, especially here in Texas where one in eight students are undocumented or living in a mixed-status household with at least one undocumented parent.
 Roughly 1.4 million U.S. citizens in the state have at least one undocumented family member.
 Undocumented families are intertwined in our communities and are significant contributors to our economy.
-In fact, undocumented workers helped Texas raise nearly $5 billion in tax revenu.
+In fact, undocumented workers helped Texas raise nearly $5 billion in tax revenue.

 Next to California, our Texas schools received the most funding from the federal government to support our growing student population of emergent bilinguals, English language learners and newcomer students.
 While cities like Houston, Dallas and San Antonio have received the most newcomer and refugee students in the state, the borderland still has the highest emergent bilingual population.
 Losing students in our classrooms means schools will also lose critical funding.
 The last time the state Legislature increased per-student funding was in 2019